 (1) The Resource status indicators and operational reports comprise several functions:

-A consolidated list of the resources provide VO administrators with an outlook of the resources that support the VO, joining information from the GOCDB and BDII.
+A consolidated list of the resources provides VO administrators with an outlook of the resources that support the VO, joining information from the GOCDB and BDII.
 Another view presents resources with non production status or well known issues (erroneous publication of information in the BDII).

 The JobMonitor tool monitors any computing elements supporting the VO and reports graphical and tabular views as to the rate of successful, faulty or timed-out jobs.
 An average execution time for successful jobs is calculated.